Mclakez/Rest-countries-API-website/README.md

 ### Useful resources

--Claude - reference for some new things i learnt
+- Claude - reference for some new things i learnt

--Scrimba Discord Channel - A community that answered some of my questions
+- Scrimba Discord Channel - A community that answered some of my questions

--Frontend Mentor Challenge – project design inspiration
+- Frontend Mentor Challenge – project design inspiration

 ## Author